Aryaan082/Shors-Algorithm/README.md

 **c** = Encrypted message

-There are a lot more but I will try to make this as easy to understand as possible.
+There are more but in trying to make this as easy to understand as possible, these variables are enough.

 ## Step 1